SidOfc/leather/README.md

-Before `leather`, if you wanted to do something like this in Node you would need to install `image-size` to handle images and either use `ffprobe` directly or using some kind of wrapper package.
+Before `leather`, if you wanted to do something like this in Node you would need to install `image-size` to handle images and either use `ffprobe` directly or using some kind of wrapper package to handle video files.

 While I love `ffprobe` for its capabilities, setting up a cross-platform package requires some configuration.
 This package aims to solve that